trapeze-bell-peter/ror_on_docker/README.md

 be run at suitable points.
 Unfortunately, its not perfect since the hooks are not directly associated with branching or deleting a branch.
 Instead, they are associated with checkout and merging.

-To this end, I have created two bash scripts that reside in the `bin` directory:
+To this end, I have created three bash scripts that reside in the `bin` directory:

 * `bin/copy-db-to-new-branch.sh`
 * `bin/drop-dbs-not-on-branch.sh`

-I decided, however, to create these as standard bash scripts in the `bin` directory instead.
+* `bin/ls-dbs.sh`

 There were two reasons to put them in the bin directory rather than straight in Git's `hooks` directory:

 * By being in the bin directory, they are under version control in the same way as any other project file.
 * They can be invoked directly by the user from the command line if necessary.